bemoje/bemoje-node-util/docs/index.md

 ▸ **buildRegexBetween**(`left`, `right`, `flags?`): `RegExp`

 Builds a regex that matches a string between two strings.
 Supports regex instead of string.

+**`Remarks`**

+The function accepts either strings or regular expressions as the left and right patterns.
+If a string is provided, it will be escaped to form a valid regular expression.
+The function also accepts an optional flags parameter to specify regular expression flags.

 **`Example`**